ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

   Query parameters set for the proxied request.
 Will overwrite the parameters from the request.
 - `excludePatterns`: `string[]`
   Array of exclude patterns using glob syntax
+- `excludes`: `string[]`
+  Array of exclude patterns using glob syntax (alias of `excludePatterns`, aligned with the `ui5-task-zipper` convention).
+Requests matching any pattern are not proxied.
+- `includes`: `string[]`
+  Array of include patterns using glob syntax; when set, only requests matching at least one pattern are proxied.
 - `skipCache`: `boolean`
   Remove the cache guid when serving from the FLP launchpad if it matches an excludePattern
 - `enableWebSocket`: `<boolean>`, default: `false` *experimental*